Locators in Selenium

 document.getElementById("id of the element")

-Navigate to it and use Firebug to inspect the “Keep me logged in” check box.
-Take note of its ID.
+Step 1) Use this demo page https://demo.guru99.com/test/facebook.html.
+Navigate to it and use Developer Tools to inspect the “Keep me logged in” checkbox.
+Note its ID.

-We can see that the ID we should use is “persist_box”.
+The ID we should use is “persist_box”.

-Locating by DOM – getElementsByName
+Locating by DOM โ getElementsByName

 Syntax